gpuweb/gpuweb/proposals/compatibility-mode.md

 ## Validation

 As always, API calls which are unsupported by a Device will result in validation errors.
-Even if a Device is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, it validates all subsequent API calls made on the Adapter and the objects it vends according the set of features enabled on the device, including Compatibility mode validation when `"webgpu-core"` is not enabled.
+Even if a Device is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, it validates all subsequent API calls made on the Adapter and the objects it vends according the set of features enabled on the device, including Compatibility mode validation when `"core-features-and-limits"` is not enabled.

 Note there are currently no "Compatibility features", features that would provide incremental capabilities _between_ Compatibility and Core modes.
 See [discussion](https://github.com/gpuweb/gpuweb/issues/4987#issuecomment-2625791411).

-## `"webgpu-core"` Feature
+## `"core-features-and-limits"` Feature

-A new feature `"webgpu-core"`, when enabled on a device, lifts all Compatibility mode restrictions (features and limits).
+A new feature `"core-features-and-limits"`, when enabled on a device, lifts all Compatibility mode restrictions (features and limits).
 See below for details.

-TODO: Bikeshed the name and replace all instances.

-- `"webgpu-core"` (kinda redundant)
-- `"core"` (possibly slightly confusing with `featureLevel: "core"`)
-- `"core-features-and-limits"` (clear but verbose)
-- ?

 ## Initialization